Akinori Eto: Overview

 Eto is a politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature).
 A native of Towada, Aomori, he attended Nihon University as both undergraduate and graduate.
 He was elected for the first time in 1996 but lost his seat in the re-election four years later.
 He was re-elected in 2003.

-Eto was a short lived Minister of Defense starting from September, when he appointed to his position due to a cabinet reshuffle but ending in December 2014.
+Eto was a short lived Minister of Defense starting from September, when he was appointed to his position due to a cabinet reshuffle but ending in December 2014.
 He declined continuing his post after the 2014 snap election due to being embroiled in a political funding scandal, where he and two other cabinet members was accused by opposition parties of alleged influence peddling, improper donations and/or issues in reporting on political funds.
 Eto denied the accusations.
 Analysts say his handling of questions relating to the scandal was considered too weak and was a major reason for Abe to replace him with Gen Nakatani, who is seen as a stronger figure.

-Like Abe and most members of the Cabinet, he is affiliated to the openly revisionist organization Nippon Kaigi.
+Like Abe and most members of the Cabinet, he is affiliated with the openly revisionist organization Nippon Kaigi.